Ahmet-Goksen/Using_Splunk_to_triage_alerts_and_investigate_malicious_activity/detailed_analysis.md

 Investigating these three scenarios provided critical insights into real-world attack sequences and defensive analysis:

 *   **Attackers Follow a Predictable "Kill Chain":** Each scenario illustrated clear progression (e.g., brute-force → privilege escalation → persistence).
 Recognizing these patterns allows an analyst to anticipate and hunt for related activity.
-*   **Effective Triage Requires Correlation:** A comprehensive investigation depends on synthesizing information from different log types (authentication, process creation, web access).
-Correlating logs from `DEV-QA-SERVER` with those on `WIN-H015` was key to understanding the lateral movement in Alert #2.
+*   **Effective Triage Requires Correlation:** A comprehensive investigation depends on synthesizing information from different log types (auth, Windows Event, web server) and connecting events across hosts.
-*   **Threat Intelligence is a Force Multiplier:** Consulting external sources (AbuseIPDB, VirusTotal) to confirm the reputation of an IP transforms a suspicious event into a high-confidence alert, enabling faster, more decisive response.
+*   **Threat Intelligence is a Force Multiplier:** Consulting external sources (AbuseIPDB, VirusTotal) to confirm the reputation of an IOC transforms a suspicious event into a high-confidence alert, enabling a faster, more decisive response.
-*   **MITRE ATT&CK is the Essential Language for Reporting:** Mapping evidence to specific techniques (e.g., T1053.005, T1505.003) is crucial for clearly communicating the nature of the threat to both technical teams and management, ensuring a unified understanding of risk.
+*   **MITRE ATT&CK is the Essential Language:** Mapping evidence to specific techniques is crucial for clearly communicating the nature of the threat to both technical teams and management, ensuring a unified understanding of risk and response priorities.